Robert Creamer (political consultant): Publications

+Nuts and Bolts: The Formula for Progressive Electoral Success

+In 2024, Creamer published Nuts and Bolts: The Formula for Progressive Electoral Success.
+The book focuses on the principles of political communication and political organizing, and is written to be a "a step-by-step field manual for how progressives can win electoral campaigns".

+In it, Creamer covers the fundamentals of electoral organizing, political communication, understanding the self-interest of the voters, political fundraising, using social media and other new technologies, creating high intensity field programs, voter mobilization, the qualities of great organizers.

+In the book’s introduction Creamer says, “The success of the battle for the future of American Democracy - the struggle for progressive values-the battle between democracy and autocracy-between hope and fear-will not be determined entirely by the merits of our values or even the strength of our conviction.
+It will be determined by how well American progressives organize to promote those values.
+It will be determined especially by how well we execute the nuts and bolts of election campaigns."

+The book was praised by leading Democratic politicians such as Senator Richard Durbin, former Speaker Nancy Pelosi, Members of Congress Jamie Raskin, and organizers and strategists such as Heather Booth, Mike Lux of Democracy Partners, Patrick Gaspard of the Center for American Progress, Chuck Rocha of Solidarity Strategies, David Axelrod, Brad Woodhouse, Jim Messina, Geoff Garin.

 Listen to Your Mother, Stand Up Straight: How Progressives Can Win

 In 2007, he published Listen to Your Mother: Stand Up Straight: How Progressives Can Win, which outlined Creamer's framework for a new progressive political strategy.
 During his five months in the Federal Prison, Creamer used his time to write a book on his experiences as a progressive organizer and strategist, and to describe the strategies necessary to create a progressive movement and realign American politics.

 In the book's introduction, Creamer described the book's premise that, "In order to win, Progressives need to proudly and self-confidently talk to Americans about our values and our vision of the future.
 We need to listen to our mothers and stand up straight."

 The book described specific approaches to targeting and communications, building organizations, planning campaigns, progressive vision and values and creating structural change.

 Political Commentary

 Creamer is a published author and regularly contributes his political commentary in published articles.
 The following are a selected collection of Creamer's recent contributions to articles and blog posts as sole author, joint author, or contributor: